influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

 #### Private registry (air-gapped)

-If your Kubernetes cluster doesn't have the ability to download container images from our container registry over the public network, do the following:
+If your Kubernetes cluster can't use a public network to download container images from our container registry, do the following:

 1. Copy the images from the InfluxDB registry to your own private registry.
 2. Configure your `AppInstance` resource with a reference to your private